Maria Caterina d'Este: Biography

 Born to the General Borso d'Este and his wife Ippolita d'Este, Caterina was the product of a marriage between niece and uncle, her father being a son of Cesare d'Este, Duke of Modena, and her mother a daughter of Prince Luigi d'Este, younger son of Cesare.
 As a member of the House of Este, she was a princess of Modena by birth, her father being the "founder" of a collateral line of the House of Este, the short lived House of Este-Scandiano.
 She was named after her paternal aunt, Princess Eleonora, who became a nun under the name of Sor Angela Caterina.

 The youngest of seven children, she never knew her parents as her mother died shortly after her birth, while her father died a year later.
 After the death of their parents, Maria Angela and her siblings were put under the care of their grandfather/uncle, Prince Luigi.
 Her first cousins included Francesco I d'Este, Duke of Modena, Margherita d'Este, Duchess of Guastalla and the Duke of Mirandola.
 She was also a cousin of Isabella and Maria d'Este, two successive Duchesses of Parma.

-The unmarried princess was noted for her good looks and for having such a fine figure for one of her age at the time of her marriage.
+At the time of her marriage, the princess was noted for her good looks and for having such a fine figure for one of her age at the time of her marriage.

 With the permission of Victor Amadeus, Duke of Savoy, Emmanuel Philibert's cousin and ruler of Savoy, Emmanuel Philibert expressed his wishes to marry Caterina.
 Emmanuel Philibert was the son of the late Thomas Francis, Prince of Carignano and his French born wife, the domineering Marie de Bourbon.
 His sister was the Dowager Hereditary Princess of Baden-Baden, mother of the famous General Türkenlouis.

 The match was greatly opposed by France, then under the rule of Louis XIV, as Louis XIV had wanted Emmanuel Philibert to marry a French princess as Emmanuel Philibert was the heir presumptive to the Duchy of Savoy.

 A proxy ceremony took place in Modena, in which her unmarried brother Caesare Ignace d'Este acted as her husband to be.
 A private ceremony took place on 10 November 1684 at the Castle of Racconigi, the summer residence of the Princes of Carignano; the bride being 28 and the groom 56.

 This wedding was important to the House of Savoy, but very poorly viewed by the kingdom of France for its lack of political connection.
 Louis subsequently banished Emmanuel Philibert and his new spouse from the French court.

 Maria Angela's grandfather had accepted the offer of marriage as he and Emmanuel Philibert had had good relations.

 Her husband died in 1709 making Caterina the dowager princess of Carignano.
 Her only surviving son Victor Amadeus succeeded as Prince of Carignano.
 She died at the age of 66.